-During your dental hygiene appointment, your hygienist will ask you about any problems or concerns, discuss your medical history and oral health, and check the appearance of your teeth and gums.
-Your teeth will be thoroughly cleaned and polished, removing any plaque bacteria, hard deposits (calculus) and staining.
+During your dental hygiene appointment, your hygienist will ask about any problems or concerns, discuss your medical history and oral health, and check the appearance of your teeth and gums to look for any plaque or bleeding and early signs of mouth cancer.

 An important aspect of the hygienist’s role is to show you how to look after your teeth so they remain free from plaque.
 You will be advised on the best tooth brushing technique and given tips on flossing and using interdental brushes.